 Figure C.1 – General architecture with gateway

-The DLMS/COSEM client (HES) reaches the gateway via a WAN or via NNAP; see Figure C.1.
-The gateway itself may be a stand-alone device or a DLMS/COSEM meter capable of acting as a gateway.
+The DLMS®/COSEM client (HES) reaches the gateway via a WAN or via NNAP; see Figure C.1.
+The gateway itself may be a stand-alone device or a DLMS®/COSEM meter capable of acting as a gateway.
 If configured accordingly, it passes the COSEM APDUs transparently between the HES or NNAP and the COSEM servers (end devices).

 The gateway may act bidirectional, i.e. it is also possible for a COSEM server (end device) in the LAN to send COSEM APDUs to the COSEM client (HES) in the WAN/NN using the gateway (push application).